This post for Creamy Spinach Artichoke Soup is sponsored by MobiSave. All opinions are my own.

 It’s been cold in Dallas lately, and I’ve been crossing my fingers for a dusting of snow.
 I’ve heard it happens occasionally!

 My apartment has a huge wall of vintage windows, which I love, but they let in the cold air.
+So of course, I’ve been craving comfort food.

 Pasta fans, this Creamy Spinach Artichoke Soup is for you.
 Just look at all that delicious tortellini!

-How to Make Creamy Spinach Artichoke Soup
+How to Make Creamy Tortellini Soup

 This Creamy Spinach Tortellini Soup is the perfect recipe to warm you up on a cold winter day.
 Treat your family to it tonight!